Size: 132 x 69mm

 (5) Print quality

-The printed lines and colours on the note are sharp, clear and free from smudges or blurred edges.
+The printed lines and colors on the note are sharp, clear and free from smudges or blurred edges.

 Using a magnifying glass, look closely at the lettering beneath the Queen’s portrait – you will see the value of the note written in small letters and numbers.